 One final note, if you’re looking to connect the north and south loops, consider using the Fire Tower and Connector trails to make it more of a loop and less of a figure-8.

 I love the Sinks Trail.
 More specifically, I love the middle section of the Sinks Trail heading downhill south to north.
 It’s a wonderful piece of single track that takes you by some karst windows with flowy downhill.
 There’s even a signature short climb under a fallen tree.
 The real question is how to turn this fantastic trail segment into a rideable loop.

 There are some “gotcha” sections of trail on this section of the mountain.
 Stone Cuts is a famed hiking area that’s in no way rideable, and the bypass is so rutted out that it’s not much better.
 The start of the Sinks Trail by the park cabins is in rough shape too, and I would consider it an advanced trail until it gets a little TLC.
 The other end of the trail climbing up to the viewpoint is decidedly steep.

-I ride up the closed road (old Bankhead Parkway) from the Hairpin Parking to avoid these rough sections and the rigmarole entering the park.
+I ride my mountain bike up the closed road (old Bankhead Parkway) from the Hairpin Parking to avoid these rough sections and the rigmarole entering the park.
 Then I head down Mountain Mist and either keep going to the top of the Sink for a short loop (3.8-miles) or take the long way around Logan Point (5.5-miles).
 Either way, it’s a fun ride with a bit of elevation change.